Appendix A — Matrix Operations

-Addition, subtraction, and multiplication.
-These are all things you already know how to do with scalars.
+Addition, subtraction, multiplication, division.
+These are all things you already know how to do with single numbers.
 What happens, though, if you want to multiply two different matrices together.
-Does that simple, scalar operation still translate if you have a \(2x3\) matrix and a \(3x2\) matrix?
-If you said, “Yes!”, or if words like matrix and scalar make you break out in a sweat, then this chapter is for you!
-Maybe you’ve encountered these concepts before, possibly in the first 3 weeks of a graduate statistics course; you left that class confused, angry, and wondering why you would be subjected to such nonsense.
-If that sounds familiar, this chapter is for you.
-If you found Linear Algebra easy, then you can comfortably skip this chapter and see if Chapter 2 might be where you want to start.
+Does that simple, ‘scalar’ operation still translate if you have a \(2x3\) matrix and a \(3x2\) matrix?
+If words like matrix and scalar make you break out in a sweat, then this chapter is for you!
+If you found Linear Algebra easy, then you can comfortably skip this chapter and get back to the main content.

 Before we get into any operations, though, let’s make sure we are together on some concepts.

-A scalar is a single value.
-It might help if you think about a scalar as a single block @ref(fig:numbered_block)
+A scalar is a single numeric value.
+It might help if you think about a scalar as a single ‘block’.

-Just like we can line blocks up on the floor, we can put our scalars together to form a vector @ref(fig:vector_blocks).
+And just like we can line blocks up on the floor, we can put our scalars together to form a vector.
 A vector is a collection of scalars with a length of n.
+We can also think of a vector as a single row or column of scalars.

 Now, we can take a few of our block vectors and assemble them into a matrix.
 A matrix is a 2 dimensional collection of vectors.